 Are you about to take a trip, but you’re also breastfeeding and you’re a little nervous about how to safely travel with breast milk Will you be flying soon and are wondering what the protocol for taking breast milk on a plane is?

-Let me help and give you some tips I learned through my own experience of traveling with breastmilk while pumping and breastfeeding!
+Let me help and give you some traveling with breast milk tips!

 The thought of any of our hard earned “liquid gold” being dumped or confiscated is heart-wrenching.

 I did some research of TSA’s breast milk policies.

 I suggest you look through it as well and print it off to have with you just incase you encounter an officer that lacks training on this topic.

 Keep reading to get the details on everything you need to know about traveling with breast milk on a plane.